Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing: Method

 Neural CDE~\cite{kidger2020neural} models the latent state $\mathbf{z}(t)$ as the solution to a differential equation driven by a continuous control path $\mathbf{X}(t): [0, T] \to \mathbb{R}^d$, which is constructed by interpolating the discrete observations $\mathcal{S}$.
 The dynamics are governed by:

 where $f_\theta$ is a neural network parameterizing the vector field.
 The initial state $\mathbf{z}(0)$ is typically a learned linear projection of $X(0)$.
 In practice, this integral is computed by an adaptive ODE solver (such as Dormand-Prince~\cite{dormand1980family, hairer1993solving}) applied to the equivalent ODE system~\eqref{eq:ncde_eqq}.
 These solvers dynamically adapt the step size $\eta_i = t_{i+1} - t_i$ to keep the Local Truncation Error (LTE) below a tolerance $\delta$.
-To analyze the complexity, we first establish the relationship between control path regularity and solver step size.
+Throughout our analysis, we formally define the Number of Function Evaluations (NFE) as the total number of calls to the underlying vector field $f_\theta$ during this adaptive integration process, including both accepted and rejected steps.
+To analyze the computational complexity, we first establish the relationship between control-path regularity and the solver step size.

-\begin{theorem} [NFE dependence on Control Path (informal)] For an adaptive ODE solver (Dormand-Prince) of order $p$ with error tolerance $\delta$, the total NFE is proportional to the integral of the inverse step size:
+\begin{theorem} [NFE dependence on Control Path] For an adaptive ODE solver (e.g., Dormand-Prince) of order $p$ with error tolerance $\delta$, the total NFE is bounded by the integral of the inverse step size up to a positive constant:

 \end{theorem} This theorem establishes that NFE is strictly determined by the $L_{1/(p + 1)}$-quasi-norm of the $(p + 1)$-th derivative of the control path.